AloisSeckar/nuxt-in-15m/README.md

 # nuxt-in-15m

 Example of a very simple Nuxt appliacation that should be set up and running live on Netlify in only 15 minutes.

-Will be shown during a live coding session at [PragVue 2024 conference](https://pragvue.com/).
+It was shown during a live coding session at [PragVue 2024 conference](https://pragvue.com/).

 ## Prerequisities

+- Node.js
+- VS Code
 - Working GitHub account
 - Connected GithHub account to Netlify